Instant Pot Red Potato Soup is a delicious, easy recipe. Bite-sized potatoes in a cheesy, creamy broth for hearty comfort.

 - Add salt, pepper, chicken broth, potatoes and carrots.
 Stir.

 - Check the Instant Pot lid to ensure the seal is in place and nothing is blocking the vent.
 Place lid on top and set lever to Sealing.
-Press the Manual button on the Instant Pot and set to high for 8 minutes.
+Press the Manual button on the Instant Pot and set to high for 3 minutes.
 Once the cook time is over, allow pressure to release gradually for 10 minutes then quick release.
-The entire cook time will be about 25-30 minutes for creamy.
+The entire cook time will be about 20 minutes.

 - Add half n half, cheese and sour cream.
 Stir just enough to incorporate.
 You don't want to mash the potatoes.
 Continue heating for one minute more.
 Press the Cancel button on the Instant Pot to stop the heating element.